mattybrad/drumkid2/manual.md

 Tapping this button repeatedly will set a new tempo (each tap is a quarter note).
 The first tap will reset the rhythm to the start of the bar, and subsequent taps will fine-tune the tempo by averaging the past few taps.
 This button only works in internal clock mode.

 ### Live (edit)
 This button puts the module into "live edit" mode, where you can play a beat using the four buttons below the main display (+/-/✓/x), corresponding to kick/snare/hi-hat/tom by default.
 In this mode, all random hits are muted, and a metronome sound is played.
 When you trigger a sample using one of the four buttons, it is added to the current rhythm.
-When you add a hit, the velocity of that hit is determined by the current value of the "vel" knob.
+When you add a hit, **the velocity of that hit is determined by the current value of the "vel" knob**.
 If you make a mistake, you can clear the whole current beat by pressing "clear", or clear a specific sample channel by holding "clear" and pressing one of the four buttons below the main display.
 When you are ready to save your beat, press "save", use the +/- buttons to choose a slot (the existing beat in that slot will be overwritten), then confirm by pressing "✓".
 Beats are not saved automatically.
 To revert to how the beat was before you started editing, press the "beat" button, go to a different beat and then return to the beat you were editing (i.e. just press "+" then "-").

 ### Step (edit)
 This button puts the module into "step edit" mode.
 Press the button repeatedly to cycle through the four sample channels.
-Once you have selected the desired channel (e.g. snare), use the +/- buttons to select a step within the rhythm, then press "✓" to add a hit or "x" to remove one.
-The velocity of the hit is determined by the current value of the "vel" knob.
+Once you have selected the desired channel (e.g. snare), use the +/- buttons to select a step within the rhythm, then press "✓" to add a hit or "x" to remove one. **The velocity of the hit is determined by the current value of the "vel" knob**.
 The number of steps available is dependent on both the time signature and the tuplet mode - for example, in "straight" mode with a 4/4 time signature, there will be 32 steps, but in "triplet" mode with a 3/4 time signature there will only be 18 steps.
 If you make a mistake, you can clear the whole current beat by pressing "clear", or clear a specific sample channel by holding "clear" and pressing one of the four buttons below the main display.
 When you are ready to save your beat, press "save", use the +/- buttons to choose a slot (the existing beat in that slot will be overwritten), then confirm by pressing "✓".
 Beats are not saved automatically.
 To revert to how the beat was before you started editing, press the "beat" button, go to a different beat and then return to the beat you were editing (i.e. just press "+" then "-").

 ### A/B
 These buttons currently not operational.
 They are reserved for future firmware updates or user modification (see "hacking" section).

 ### Save
-Pressing this button during normal operation manually saves your current settings (tempo, tuplet mode, clock mode, etc).
-This may cause a brief glitch in the audio output - this is normal.
-Note that your settings are also saved automatically whenever the module detects an appropriate period of silence, but you can press this button to save manually for peace of mind.
-The module loads the most recent set of saved settings when it is powered on.
-This button functions differently when in live edit or beat edit modes, where it is used to save an edited beat - see the live/step edit sections of the manual for details.
+When in live edit mode, this button is used to save an edited beat (see the live/step edit sections of the manual for details).

 ### Beat
 When you press this button, the current beat number will be shown on the display.
 Use the +/- buttons to select a new beat.